hw-hello-world/file-api/README.md

 - form must have `enctype=multipart/form-data`
 - create an iframe
 - set `form.target` to the iframe
-- submit the form and will find result in the iframe
+- submit the form and will find result in the iframe. usually listner to iframe.load event.

 ## HTML5 File API